Old Adelaide Football Club: Merger with Kensington and resignation of old Adelaide from SAFA (1881)

 Special meetings-of the members of the Kensington and Adelaide Football Clubs were held at the Prince Alfred Hotel on Monday 4 April.

 The first general meeting of the recently amalgamated Adelaide and Kensington Football Clubs was held at the Prince Alfred Hotel on Monday evening, April 11.
 There was a large attendance of members, and Mr. T. A. Caterer, B.A., was voted to the chair.
 It was decided that the officers of both clubs should be joint officers of the amalgamated clubs.
 Messrs E. O. Moore and F. D. Phillips were elected.
 Joint Secretaries and Treasurers; and Messrs, C. W. Hughes, H. S. Wyatt, W. E. Dalton, J. D. Stephens, O. E. Herbert, and F. H. Clark committee.
 Messrs.
 T. A Caterer and E. O. Moore were appointed Association delegates, Messrs.
 C. W. Hughes, A. Harrison, F. D. Phillips to act with them at general meetings of the Association.
 For the management of the Second Twenty Messrs.
 C. E. B. Sabine and J. Lyall were elected Secretaries, and Messrs.
 B. Caterer, J. Boberts, and F. Poole committee.
 The election of captain and vice-captain in both teams was left to the Twenties.
 It was decided that the colour of the club be black-and scarlet guernsey, hose, and cap, and navy blue knickerbockers.
-The desirability of erecting a pavilion and otherwise improving the Kensington Oval was affirmed, and it was thought if a organized movement was started sufficient support could be obtained to carry it through.
+The desirability of erecting a pavilion and otherwise improving the Kensington Oval was affirmed, and it was thought if an organized movement was started sufficient support could be obtained to carry it through.
 A vote of thanks to the Chairman closed the meeting.

 A meeting of the Adelaide and Kensington Football Club was hold on Monday evening, May 30, at the Prince Alfred Hotel.
 There was a large number of members present.
 After a spirited discussion it was decided that in view of the gloomy prospects of the club, and its past ill-fortune, the club should be disbanded.

 The team's poor performances forced the combined team to resign from the SAFA competition on 1 June 1881 after losing four matches and scoring just one goal.

 It was reported on Saturday 11 June 1881 that endeavours are being made to induce that North Adelaide Juniors and the North Parks to amalgamate and apply to the Association for permission to take up the fixtures of the Adelaide and Kensington Club.

 The last reported game of the combined Adelaide-Kensington was played on the Queen and Albert Oval (Alberton Oval), Saturday, June 25, between the first twenty of the Ports (17) and a combined team of Adelaides-cum-Kensingtons (20).
 The game was not commenced till 3.40pm in consequence of each team having to take on some substitutes.
 The game throughout was played in a very friendly spirit.
 The Adelaides-cum-Kensingtons strove hard to avert defeat, but their opponents played better together, and were in very good form.
 Port Adelaide winning 8 goals 25 behinds to Nil.